f3d0r/aspace-api-docs/source/includes/_admin.md

 }
 ```

-This endpoint is to test the functionality/response of the Admin Sub-API.
+This endpoint is used to test the functionality/response of the Admin Sub-API.

 ### HTTP Request